mchablani/CarND-Vehicle-Detection/writeup_template.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+One thing that worked for me was to use probability classifier and set a threshold for match to > 90% probabilty.
+This only worked because the data used to train the classifier was of high quality.
+This along with the fact that I setup overlap of 90% between sliding windows and setting threshold of 3 eliminated pretty much all false positives.
+Another problem was missed detections.
+To overcome this tracking cars and displaying them even when are not detected with some tolerance before its retired.